MarkPflug/MarkPflug.github.io/JsonResource.md

 </ItemGroup>
 ```

-This will recursively include all .resj files that exist under our project folder.
-Note, that using a globbing path like this, means that .resj files will be processed, even if they aren't explicitly listed in our .csproj file.
-This is the "new normal" with the addition of the SDK feature in MSBuild.
-New style project files don't list all of the files explicitly anymore, but instead use globbing paths like this.
-This means that if you use an old style project, and exclude a .resj file that it will still be processesed.
-You would need to delete it from the file system, just something to be aware of.
+ This is the new, standard convention with the SDK based project system.
+SDK style project files don't list all of the files explicitly anymore, but instead use default globbing paths like this.
+This means that the csproj file doesn't need to change as often, so there's less code to merge.

+ ## Enabling Intellisense

 These are all the moving parts that we need to make this work in our build.
 However, the key piece of magic that I haven't discussed yet is how we get this to integrate with Intellisense.
 If we only include the pieces defined above, our build will produce the output that we expect, however we won't get Intellisense for the code that we are generating to expose our resources.
-This is a key feature that we get from .resx files, and we want to provide parity with that.
+This is a key feature that we get from .resx files, and we should expect that with the .resj format as well.

-Up until recently, I didn't think this was even possible without using a SingleFileGenerator to integrate into Visual Studio.
-Then I stumbled upon a project doing something similar to what I wanted, [CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn).
-This project allows you to write code generators that get attached to your existing C# code by adding attributes to your types that enables a pre-compilation rewriting.
+Up until recently, I didn't think this was even possible without creating a CustomTool to integrate into Visual Studio.
+Implementing a CustomTool, is much more involved than implementing MSBuild scripts, and also creates a dependency on Visual Studio, which would be good to avoid.
+I recently stumbled upon this project that was claiming to do exactly what I wanted: [CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn).
+This project allows you to write code generators that get attached to your existing C# code by adding attributes to your types that enables a pre-compilation rewrite of the syntax tree.
 The thing that caught my eye was in the introductory paragraph: "generating new code that shows up to Intellisense as soon as the file is saved to disk".
-I poked around in the source for this project until I found the puzzle piece that enables this, in the props file for his project he includes the following metadata definition: `<Generator>MSBuild:GenerateCodeFromAttributes</Generator>`.
-This `Generator` metadata is something I've seen before, a it is also used to associate single file generators (custom tool).
+I poked around in the source for this project until I found the magic puzzle piece that enables this.
+In the props file for that project he includes the following metadata definition: `<Generator>MSBuild:GenerateCodeFromAttributes</Generator>`.
+This `Generator` metadata is something I've seen before, a it is also used to associate CustomTools with files.
 However, I'd never seen this magic prefix "MSBuild:" which appears to associate an MSBuild target to do the work.
+I suspect this is a new feature added to support the SDK project system, and might not work with old-style projects.

 With this new found knowledge I set out to apply it to my json resource generator.